espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 .. only:: not esp8266

-    On the {IDF_TARGET_NAME} stub loader, it is required to send this command before interacting with SPI flash.
+    On the {IDF_TARGET_NAME} stub loader sending this command before interacting with SPI flash is optional.
+On {IDF_TARGET_NAME} ROM loader, it is required to send this command before interacting with SPI flash.

     +------------------+----------------------------------------------------------------------------------------------------------------------------------+
     | Value            | Meaning                                                                                                                          |